Rpedvin/galah-apiclient/README.md

 In short, feel free to use the code and documentation in this repository for any purpose without restriction (though keep in mind this definitely does not apply to the main Galah repository).

+Also, feel free to create your own version of the API Client!
+If you do, I'd gladly put a link up in this repo.